 3. Non-EU nationals

-Non-EU nationals who reside in Italy for extended periods can get public health insurance as long as they register with the local health authority.
+Non-EU nationals who have a valid residence permit can access Italian public healthcare.
 Tourists, on the other hand, should get private medical insurance in case of emergencies in Italy.

 4. Refugees

 Refugees and asylum seekers can apply for public health insurance under the national health system, just like Italian citizens.
-It’s important to register with local authorities before your application.
+It’s important to register with local authorities as a refugee or asylum seeker before your healthcare application.

-An Italian health insurance card (known as Tessera Sanitaria) is a document needed to access the country’s public healthcare services.
-It’s acknowledged on both national level and regional level, and you can use it anywhere in Italy.
+An Italian health insurance card, called a Tessera Sanitaria, is a document needed to access the country’s public healthcare services.
+It’s acknowledged on both a national level and on a regional level, and you can use it anywhere in Italy.
+The following is a step-by-step guide on how foreigners access Italian healthcare:

 - Obtain residency in Italy: To qualify for the SSN and the Tessera Sanitaria, you need to be an Italian citizen or resident.
-If you’re not an Italian citizen, you’ll have to obtain a residency permit through a special visa, such as the Italy Golden Visa or the Italy Digital Nomad Visa.
+If you’re not an Italian citizen, you’ll have to obtain a residency permit through a long-stay visa, such as the Italy Digital Nomad Visa, the Italy Elective Residence Visa, or the Italy Golden Visa.

 Italian healthcare system consists of different facilities, specialized in different fields:

-- Public hospitals (Ospedali Pubblici): Public hospitals in Italy are funded by Italian government and they provide emergency services, surgeries, and specialized care.
-These are covered by the national health system.
+- Public hospitals (Ospedali Pubblici): Public hospitals in Italy are funded by the Italian government and they provide emergency services, surgeries, and specialized care.
+The fees are generally covered by the national health system.

 - Private hospitals and clinics: Private hospitals and clinics are typically faster, but more expensive than public hospitals.
-They offer similar services as public hospitals.
+They offer similar services to public hospitals.

 - Pharmacies (Farmacie): These are used to pick up your prescriptions.